 When you have a miscarriage- most of the world goes on like nothing has happened at all.
 Heck, many people in today’s world don’t even consider what I lost to be real children.
 They were fetuses, or a group of cells.
 But that is not what I believe.
 I believe that life starts at conception and though my children may have not been fully formed physically, I believe that a fully formed soul inhabited each of those tiny clusters of cells.
 At nine weeks, a baby already looks like a little gummy bear.
 Parts are being formed.
 Things are happening.
 When that stops happening, as far as I am concerned, a life is lost.

 I have been through the horrible disappointment and grief of miscarriage three times.
 On each occasion, I went back to work within a day or two.
-My job is teaching and caring for children from birth through age five.
+My job, for many years was teaching and caring for children from birth through age five.
 I will not even try to put into words how it feels to have to go back to that job after losing a child.
 Looking back, I cannot even believe I was able to do that but my faith in God enabled me to do what needed to be done.
+Now that I am a Pastor, I still have children in my life.
+In addition to my church job, I also am a part time nanny.
+I can never have a life without children in it.

 In addition to the three children, who wait to meet us in heaven, I have many, many children who have taken residence inside of my heart.
 Children I have cared for in sickness.
 Children I have comforted.
 Children I have tucked into bed.
 Children I have bathed and fed and read bedtime stories to.
 Children whom I have prayed for.
 Children whom I have taught to pray.
 I could go on and on.
 I have a mother’s heart.